-Paul Santolini, a Behavioral Specialist in the BMC Adult Psychiatric Unit, is a familiar face frequently seen in the Blood Donor Center.
-He has donated over 124 times at the Baystate Blood Donor Center.
+Paul Santolini, a Behavioral Specialist in the BMC Adult Psychiatric Unit, is a familiar face in the Blood Donor Center.
+He has donated more than 124 times at the Baystate Blood Donor Center.

 The Blood Donor Center is located on the First Floor of the Daly Building.
 We are open Monday, Thursday and Friday 8 am until 4 pm; Tuesday and Wednesday 12 pm until 8 pm.
-We look forward to seeing you!